SWSJChCh/multiplicativeControl/README.md

 - Ratio of final cell counts
 - Total cost of drug administration
 - Individual drug costs for cisplatin and paclitaxel
-- This output provides insights into the efficacy of different drug administration strategies in treating heterogeneous cell populations.